-Thanks SWEAC for helping me get through this ordeal.
+Thanks, SWEAC for helping me get through this ordeal.
 I was able to keep my job, exercise my rights and successfully fight for fairness in the workplace.
 You made a very stressful situation bearable by making me feel supported and educated.
 You walked me through a very difficult situation and encouraged me along the way.
 I hope others can find the courage to stand up for themselves; SWEAC would be a good place to start.
 Thanks again.

-“I heard of SWEAC through a career agency I was involved with and I approached them regarding an issue I had with an employer.
+I heard of SWEAC through a career agency I was involved with and I approached them regarding an issue I had with an employer.
 The SWEAC staff made me feel comfortable and were very informative with the answers they offered to my questions.
 They went above and beyond when I needed to deliver papers to the CRA and was out of town, they immediately printed them off and personally delivered them on my behalf.
 I appreciated the fact that they treat you like a person and show genuine interest in each of the cases they deal with.
 I have chosen to volunteer with this organization due to the fact that I think people need to be more informed of their rights in the workplace.
-The service SWEAC offers is indispensable to both the worker and the community.”
+The service SWEAC offers is indispensable to both the worker and the community.

-In March of 2015 I was terminated from my position for contacting my HR Department to complain about being harassed at work.
+In March of 2015, I was terminated from my position for contacting my HR Department to complain about being harassed at work.

 I had been being verbally and emotionally harassed by a fellow employee for 6 months at my job.
 When I finally felt that my supervisors weren’t doing anything about the harassment, I decided to contact my HR Representative (as my rights as an employee stated) to let them know that my supervisors were not handling the harassment complaints seriously.
-2 days after I filed my complaint I was terminated without cause from my position within the company.
+2 days after I filed my complaint I was terminated without cause from my position with the company.